Latelaukki/distributed-systems-project/Peer-to-Peer Architectures for Massively Multiplayer Online Games: A Survey.md

-# Peer-to-Peer Architectures for Massively Multiplayer Online Games: A Survey
+# Peer-to-Peer Architectures for Massively Multiplayer Online Games - A Survey

 ## 1. INTRODUCTION